FasterXML/jackson-module-scala/README.md

 * Reporting issues, suggesting improved functionality on Github issue tracker
 * Participating in discussions on mailing lists, Gitter (see [Jackson portal](https://github.com/FasterXML/jackson#participation) for details)
 * Submitting Pull Requests (PRs) to fix issues, improve functionality.

+## Support

+### Community support

+Jackson components are supported by the Jackson community through mailing lists, Gitter forum, Github issues.
+See [Participation, Contributing](../../../jackson#participation-contributing) for full details.

+### Enterprise support

+Available as part of the Tidelift Subscription.

+The maintainers of `jackson-module-scala` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/maven-com-fasterxml-jackson-core-jackson-databind?utm_source=maven-com-fasterxml-jackson-core-jackson-databind&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Core Development Team